How to move through a break-up

 It’s always tough sharing vulnerably and I tend to get somewhat of a vulnerability hangover after I have, but your responses have made it worth it.
 They’ve also shown me how far I have come in this process and my hope is to share that possibility with you.
 To let you know you WILL be okay and it WILL pass and some days are harder than others but life is really beautiful when you let go of what you’re not meant to be holding onto.

 Caroline Myss describes attachment as “Holding onto something or someone that did not belong to you in the first place”.
-I write about attachment in detail in my book (preorder here), but this quote resonated deeply with me.
+I write about attachment in detail in my book (order it here), but this quote resonated deeply with me.
 The reason for the struggle can sometimes be in holding on so damn tight.

 The question I keep being asked is “How?”
 How do you move through the pain?
 How do you get up in the morning?
 How do you not reach out to the person?
 How do you move on?